SebChw/Actually-Robust-Training/README.md

     project.run_all()
 ```

-This time, depending on your scores you may observe something like this
+This time, depending on your scores, you may observe something like this:

 ```
 Check failed for step: Check Loss On Init.
 Reason: Score 16.067102432250977 is not equal to 2.3